Shwetapal9/Shwetapal9/README.md

 ## 👨‍💻 What I do:

-I am building Projects with JavaScript, learning React.js as a Front End Framework.
+I am building Projects with JavaScript, and React.js as a Front End Framework.

 ## 🧰 Languages and Tools:
 #### 📁 Languages